meceware/meceware.com/docs/fullpage-for-gutenberg.md

 ## Requirements

-* WordPress version should be at least v5.6, recommended v6.x.
+* WordPress version should be at least v6.0.
 * Gutenberg editor should be active on the WordPress site.

 ## Tutorial Video